ninanung/Vue-practice/README.md

  _!!Notice!!_ - In dynamic component, if component have name, can use <keep-alive include="component-name, other-component-name"></keep-alive> to set components.
  __recursive-componenttest :__ Like this file name, in child component's template, recursively call there own component.
 In parent component, give props to child as "array[ array[] ]" mean array in array form.
  _!!Notice!!_ - For recursive component, you must set component name like dynamic component.
 Remember this!
+__axiostest :__ Made by webpack project and Axios api connecter.
+Practice to get, post, put(update), delete data from server using axios module.
+Set address for api in proxyTable part from /config/index.js file.
+_!!Notice!!_ - To use axios, install axios, import axios.
+In vue file, GET is "axios.get("/api/address/").then((res) => {}).catch((ex) => {})"form, can use params after address if you need.
+POST is "axios.post("/api/address", {data obj form}).(same with get)"form.
+Api address must be set in config file.
+PUT and DELETE is same form POST and GET.
+Study hard plz!